ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The format for the unidirectional message is as follows:

   * Message Size [4 bytes in network order] - The length of the raw encrypted message, including encryption headers and integrity footers
-  * Encryption key algorithm selection (16 bits network byte order, upper 8 bits reserved and must be set to "0") - When negotiating, each number represents selected keys / algorithm pair for use by the number chosen but "0" is used to represent a key/algorithm negotiation.
+  * Encryption key algorithm selection (16 bits network byte order, upper 8 bits reserved and must be set to "0") - When negotiating, each number represents selected keys / algorithm pair for use by the number chosen but "0" is used to represent a key / algorithm negotiation.
 Every "0" key causes a reset of all encryption algorithms in progress to substitute with the values specified in the "0" package.
-Each key / algorithm selected is selected from the supported keys/algorithms offered to the remote party, but can only be select using algorithms the remote party supports.
+Each key / algorithm selected is selected from the supported keys / algorithms offered to the remote party, but can only be amongst the algorithms the remote party supports.
 As such, there is one mandated algorithm to ensure compatibility, "http://meta.openpeer.org/2012/12/14/jsonmls#aes-cfb-32-16-16-sha1-md5", where the AES (Rijndael- 128) in CFB mode with a 32 byte key size, 16 byte block size, 16 byte feedback size, SHA1-HMAC integrity protection, and an md5 hash IV sequence calculation.
   * Data bundle, consisting of:
     * integrity header of the data encrypted using the algorithm / key selected (algorithm specific)
     * JSON message encrypted using the algorithm / key selected

 The advantage of pre-knowing the public key of the remote party by the sender allows for unidirectional encryption with different keys being used in each direction and allows for encryption to begin in both directions in a single round trip negotiation.

-Message level security is not to be used except for this specific scenario and only when the keys are pre- known by the initiator of the connection and where both parties have public and private keys.
+Message level security is not to be used except for this specific scenario and only when the keys are pre-known by the initiator of the connection and where both parties have public and private keys.
 Further, this is a message centric encryption and not stream level encryption as offered by TLS.
-Any received public key and Asserted Identities must be validated at the application layer by exchanging Asserted Identity information in correlation with Public Peer Files.
+Any received public key and asserted identities must be validated at a higher layer by exchanging identity information in correlation with public peer files.

-The "0" package is sent in plain text in JSON format and the data bundle has a 0 byte size hmac since the signature as part of the JSON package is used instead.
+The "0" package is sent in plain text in JSON format and the data bundle has does not contain an integrity hmac since the signature as part of the JSON package is used instead.

 The "0" package contains the following:

   * Signed keying bundle including:

     * Nonce - this nonce should be validated as having only been seen once by the receiving client
-    * Expiry - this package must be verified as valid before the expiry or it's considered invalid
+    * Expiry - a time-stamp and this package must be verified as valid before the expiry or it's considered invalid
-    * Context - this identifier allows the stream to correlate with other layers and the meaning is externally defined / negotiated
+    * Context - this identifier allows the stream to correlate with other upper layers and the meaning is externally defined / negotiated
     * Algorithms - preference ordered set of algorithms supported by the client
     * List of keys, with each key containing:
       * key ID - this corresponds to the algorithm selection ID of which key to use in any subsequent decryption